Look at these reduced relative clauses using participles

 (which are being planted - present continuous)

 Exercise 1a - match the sentence halves and complete the sentences below using a present (-ing) participle.
-Don't worry about punctuation.
+Don't add any punctuation.

 |1.||Some employees have to work late||a||She moved to Australia|